firstbatchxyz/dkn-compute-node/README.md

 > [!TIP]
 >
-> To print DEBUG-level logs for the compute node, you can add `--dev` argument:
+> To print DEBUG-level logs for the compute node, you can add `--dev` argument to the start script:
 >
 > ```sh
 > ./start.sh -m=<model-name> --dev